Skip to navigation Skip to content

 Conflict is a normal part of any working environment, but it can be overly stressful affecting productivity and morale.
 Mediation provides a constructive way to handle conflict, rather than letting it become destructive.
 Through fostering increased communication, sharing of perspectives and insights, and identifying root causes of disagreements, mediation can lead to a resolution that would not be considered while using other mechanisms to resolve the dispute.

 The University recognizes the benefits of mediation.
-By developing a campus mediation service, staff and faculty who are experiencing conflict have access to an informal, voluntary process where they can work with trained impartial mediators in a confidential environment.
+By developing a campus mediation service (365.010), staff and faculty who are experiencing conflict have access to an informal, voluntary process where they can work with trained impartial mediators in a confidential environment.
 Conflicts can be addressed quickly with participants shaping their own resolution rather than being dependent upon a third party to impose an outcome.
+The campus mediators serve on a volunteer basis.
+Complaints of discrimination, harassment, or sexual misconduct, which should be addressed following the applicable Equity Resolution Processes found in the Collected Rules and Regulations, Chapter 600;

 MU Logo